mktcode/the-magic-frog/content/stories/story-1.md

 <story-part-legacy username="mkt">But a certain thing about this invitation made the storks still skeptical.
 The invitation was...</story-part-legacy>

-<story-part-legacy username="buttpacker">...asking that all attendees show up in their birthday suits - but it wasn't like any of the animals wore clothes anyway!</story-part-legacy>
+<story-part-legacy username="buttpacker">...asking that all attendees show up in their birthday suits - but it wasn't like any of the other animals wore clothes anyway!</story-part-legacy>

 <story-part-legacy username="hennifant">Since the magician was known for his crude humor and his preference for nudism, the skepticism turned into pure joy at upcoming feasts.</story-part-legacy>